techBeck03/Scratch/README.md

 ### Action: TEST_CONNECTIVITY

-The ecohub portal handles testing connectivity to your configured *target* (i.e. Tetration).
-This particular action should validate connectivity to the specific integration endpoint (i.e. vCenter Infoblox, Splunk, etc.).
+The ecohub portal handles testing connectivity to your configured *target* (i.e. Tetration) so individual Docker images don't have to do that.
+The TEST_CONNECTIVITY  action should validate connectivity to the *specific* integration endpoint (i.e. vCenter Infoblox, Splunk, etc.).

 This action should validate that the supplied username and password (or API key) are valid, and if possible, that those credentials have the role or access level required to execute the task that the image was designed to execute.